401trg/401trg.github.io/pages/burning-umbrella.md

 All indicators for this report are located at our [github detections repository.](https://github.com/401trg/detections)

-*Written by Tom Hegel, Senior Threat Researcher, Protectwise*
+*Written by Tom Hegel, Senior Threat Researcher, ProtectWise*